Andrew Zimmerman is the Chef Partner at nationally acclaimed Chicago restaurants Sepia and Proxi.

 During his 20s, while following a life-long dream to become a musician, Zimmerman supported himself by working in restaurants.
 When he realized he enjoyed being in the kitchen more than the clubs, Zimmerman began to pursue a career as a professional cook.

-For three years Andrew worked under Italian chef Renato Sommella, whom he cites as one of his strongest culinary mentors.
-He then enrolled in the prestigious French Culinary Institute in New York City.
-He graduated the first in his class in 2000.
-Zimmerman made the move to Chicago in 2003 to assume a position at NoMi in the Park Hyatt Chicago.
+Andrew’s culinary journey began under the tutelage of renowned Italian chef Renato Sommella, whose influence deeply shaped his culinary prowess.
+This formative experience inspired Andrew to further refine his skills at the esteemed French Culinary Institute in New York City, where he graduated at the top of his class.
+In 2003 Zimmerman made the move to Chicago to assume a position at NoMi in the Park Hyatt Chicago.

 Andrew has earned many culinary recognitions over the years.
-He is a 5 time finalist for the James Beard Awards.
-Earned a Michelin star for Sepia since the prestigious restaurant reviews started to cover Chicago.
-(12 years and counting!)
-StarChefs.com chose him as a 2011 Rising Star Chef.
-Chicago’s Jean Banchet Awards for Culinary Excellence named Sepia “Restaurant of the Year” in 2013 & Andrew took home the prestigious “Chef of the Year” in 2018.
+Andrew is a five time finalist for the James Beard Award for Best Chef Great Lakes.
+In 2023 Sepia returned to the James Beard awards as finalists for “Best Hospitality”.
+Andrew has earned a Michelin star for Sepia every year since the prestigious restaurant reviews started to cover Chicago.
+In 2011 StarChefs.com chose him as a Rising Star Chef.
+Chicago’s Jean Banchet Awards crowned Sepia “Restaurant of the Year” in 2013 & Andrew took home the prestigious award for “Chef of the Year” in 2018.

-A personal highlight for Zimmerman was successfully defeating Iron Chef Marc Forgione on Food Network’s “Iron Chef America” for Battle Cream Cheese in September 2012.
+A personal highlight for Zimmerman was successfully defeating Iron Chef Marc Forgione on Food Network’s “Iron Chef America” for Battle Cream Cheese.
 Andrew has also been honored in Chicago for his community involvement.

 “I’m cooking food that speaks to me, and I’m so honored that it’s resonating with others, too,” he says.
 “My cooking style is all about the balance of textures, global flavors, and seasonality.”